oconnellryan/oconnellryan.github.io/platforms/index.md

   <!-- Text content -->
   <div style="flex: 1; min-width: 200px; max-width: 280px;">
     <p>
       This live engine automatically posts real-time grades for MLB stolen base attempts.
 It uses historical player data to isolate the impact of the baserunner, pitcher, and catcher.
-Each post includes the steal probability and the baserunning rankings of all three players, delivered seconds after the play occurs.
+Each post includes the steal probability and the baserunning rankings of all three players, delivered seconds after a stolen base attempt occurs.
     </p>
     <div style="height: 8px;"></div>
     <p>